lmagyar/prim-sync/README.md

 ## Usage

 Create a backup of your files!!!
+Really!!!
+If you use symlinks, this is only question of time when will you delete something unintendedly!!!

 The first upload is better done over USB connection and manual copy, because copying files over Wi-Fi is much slower.
-The prim-sync script handles this upload without problems and then handles the changes in the future.
+The prim-sync script handles both this upload and the changes in the future.

-The first run will be longer than a regular run, because without prior knowledge, the prim-sync script handles all files on both sides as newly created and compares them or their hash (hashing is much faster than downloading and comparing the content).
+The first run will be longer than a regular run, because without prior knowledge, the prim-sync script handles all files on both sides as newly created and compares them or their hashes (hashing is much faster than downloading and comparing the content).

 On regular runs the meaning of the log lines are:
+- Scanning - Name of the remote folder that is scanned (only remote is logged, remote is the bottleneck)
 - Comparing, Hashing - Comparing the content or the hash of the files on the two sides.
 - <<< !!! >>> - Conflicting changes that are not resolved by any command line option, the details are in the next line.
-- RECOVER - The previous run failed (probably network/connection problem), and there are intermediate/leftover files that are deleted on the next run.
+- RECOVER - The previous run failed (probably network/connection problem), and there are intermediate/leftover files that are deleted on the next (ie. this) run.
 - INVALID - Invalid characters in the filename are replaced because --valid-chars command line option is used.
 - HARDLNK - There are hardlinks on the destination side and --overwrite-destination command line option is not used.
 - CHANGED - The destination file changed after the decision is made to update it and before it replaced by the new content, this conflict will be handled on the next run.